 You will need to enable serial communication on your camera prior to connecting the monitor.

-Try Menu > Settings > Setup > Communication > Serial and choose Red Command Protocol

-Once all physical connections are made, go to your monitor's camera control page.
+Try Menu > Settings > Setup > Communication > Serial and choose Red Command Protocol Once all physical connections are made, go to your monitor's camera control page.
 If you have more than one camera control license, choose the Red license, then click the Connect button.

 Your monitor will remain connected to the camera even if the camera enters sleep mode.
 Turning the monitor off will require you to re-connect to the camera.
 If you need to connect to a different camera, you will need to turn the monitor off and then on again.

 FEATURES

 Supported control will depend on your version of RED camera.
 Certain cameras have features others do not.
 You should have control over all aspects available minus the ones listed below.

 This is a list of the features NOT currently available: (3.6.1)

 Configuring User Buttons

 Custom Profiles (User Presets)

 Goalposts

 Color Matrix

+TROUBLESHOOTING TIPS

-"Check cable Connection" - If you are getting this error and have followed the above steps, be sure to check all 3 connection points (monitor to adapter, adapter to cable, cable to camera).
-You can remove the USB adapter, click connect and then re-plug in the USB adapter to the monitor.
+"Check cable Connection" - If you are getting this error and have followed the above steps, be sure to check all 3 connection points (monitor to the adapter, adapter to cable, cable to camera).
+You can remove the USB adapter, click connect, and then re-plug in the USB adapter to the monitor.
 Sometimes this does not seat quite right the first time.
+If the problem persists, contact Support.

-The 4 pin lemo cable can be checked with a Volt meter to be sure the connections are good.
+If you build a custom extension cable, The 4 pin Lemo cable can be checked with a Voltmeter to be sure the connections are good.
 It's a 1:1 pin configuration.
+This will not work on the Orginal Control cable.

 To check the Micro USB port, you can get a Micro USB to SD card reader and plug in your SmallHD (or 2,4,8,16 GB) SD card and see if the monitor can see it, if not, then there is an issue with the port.
 [Or thumb drive]

 Monitoring Audio Levels:

-You will have a couple options.
-To use any tools, you can set them up on the the next page and swipe between the two.
+You will have a couple of options.
+To use any tools, you can set them up on the next page and swipe between the two.
 You can also use the RED overlay sent down the SDI:

-RED Menus > Monitoring > HD-SDI > Auto-Hide Menus Option

-The drawback of this method is it reduces your screen real estate and the actual image from the camera a bit.

-RED CAMERA CONTROL - KOMODO

-Red camera control is available as a license on monitors that support Camera Control and is compatible with the KOMODO series RED camera.
+RED Menus > Monitoring > HD-SDI > Auto-Hide Menus Option The drawback of this method is it reduces your screen real estate and the actual image from the camera a bit.
+RED CAMERA CONTROL - KOMODO Red camera control is available as a license on monitors that support Camera Control and is compatible with the KOMODO series RED camera.
 A specific USB cable must be purchased as well to allow the monitor to communicate with the camera.
 The license and cable are available bundled directly from SmallHD or authorized resellers.
 You will need Software and a Compatible Cable to control the camera.

-Activating Your License

-Your license kit comes with a card that has your activation code as a special link in a QR code.
+Activating Your License Your license kit comes with a card that has your activation code as a special link in a QR code.
 Scan this link with your smartphone or enter it on a computer to go to the activation webpage.